Yuma International Airport: Yuma International Airport relationship with MCAS Yuma

 Over a span of many years the relationship between the airport and Marine Corps Air Station Yuma (MCAS Yuma) deteriorated to an exceptional degree.
 In October 2006, the Yuma County Airport Authority (YCAA) brought in a new management team to solve the problem.
 On January 9, 2007, the new airport director presented a resolution to the YCAA board of directors which acknowledged that MCAS Yuma and YCAA share the use of the airfield, that MCAS Yuma was important to the nation's security, and that both MCAS Yuma and YCAA provide important economic benefits to the region through their respective aviation efforts.

 Most importantly, the resolution stated the YCAA identified itself as an "aviation partner" with MCAS Yuma and that the civilian airport staff would work in a spirit of cooperation and goodwill with the military.

 The board unanimously approved the resolution.
 That first step initiated a transition between the two agencies.
 The term "aviation partner" became a focus of the airport in repairing the relationship.
 The result is what today is considered by many to be the best example of a joint use airfield between civilian and military operators in the nation.

 Medevac

-AeroCare/Guardian Flight and Air Methods/TriState CareFlight provide air ambulance services to Yuma and the surrounding region.
+Guardian Flight/AeroCare and Air Methods/TriState CareFlight provide air ambulance services to Yuma and the surrounding region.
 Each company operates both fixed and rotary wing aircraft.